bewt85/mcp-deno-sandbox/README.md

 # Deno Sandbox MCP Server

-An MCP server that allows you to run TypeScript and JavaScript code securely on your local machine using the Deno® sandbox.
+An MCP server that allows you to run TypeScript, JavaScript, and Python code securely on your local machine using the Deno® sandbox.
 This server provides a controlled environment for executing code with explicit permission controls.

 > **Note:** This project is not affiliated with Deno Land LLC in any way.
 I'm just a fan of the Deno® runtime.
 "Deno" is a registered trademark of Deno Land LLC.